Professionally speaking …

 My career in nature conservation means that I am familiar with the language of countryside managers, ecologists, natural environment scientists and advisors as well as related ecological concepts, techniques, terminology, funding sources and project development – and a lot of Latin names!
-I can bring this knowledge to the range of writing about wildlife and the environment, and related science, so that it is as effective and influential as it needs to be.
-The natural world, including its human inhabitants, needs every voice and advocate to be heard loud and clear.
+This means that I can help writers decide on the kind of language that will best suit their readers and their message to help ensure that every voice for nature is communicated effectively.

 When I am not working …

 I enjoy walking with my dog in the Shropshire Hills.
-She likes wildlife as much as I do but tries to behave herself anyway, sometimes successfully.
-I enjoy sport – mainly as a spectator although I do play tennis.
+She likes wildlife as much as I do but tries to behave herself anyway.
+I enjoy sport, mainly as a spectator although I do play tennis.
 I enjoy the cinema and theatre tremendously but much less often than I would like.
-I have travelled widely, mostly to see wildlife in Africa, Asia, North and South America, Australia and occasionally Europe.
+I have travelled widely, mostly to see wildlife in Africa, Asia, North and South America, Australia and Europe.
 I have trekked in the Himalayas, Atlas Mountains, Simian Mountains, northern Laos and the UK.
 In recent years I have limited myself to the UK which has an immensely varied landscape full of overlooked wonders.

 I occasionally read the odd book …